brbarmex/dotnet-craftsman/README.md

 <img src="/docs/Images/crafstman.png"  width="550" height="250">

+### W A R N I N G !!!
+Overengineering !!!
+This project is a concept study do not use in real life

 # Goal

 The purpose of this repository is to put into practice all the good practices learned over the years in a single project to test a POC